 At the same time, our operations in China have caused and may in the future cause us to be subject to regulatory scrutiny both in China and in the United States.
 For example, in September 2019, the Chinese government turned off our service in China without warning and requested that we take certain steps prior to restoring our service, including designating an in-house contact for law enforcement requests and transferring China-based user data housed in the United States to a data center in China.
-Also, in June and July 2020, we received subpoenas from the Department of Justice's U.S. Attorney's Office for the Eastern District of New York ("EDNY") and the Department of Justice's U.S. Attorney's Office for the Northern District of
+Also, in June and July 2020, we received subpoenas from the Department of Justice's U.S. Attorney's Office for the Eastern District of New York ("EDNY") and the Department of Justice's U.S. Attorney's Office for the Northern District of California ("NDCA").

-California ("NDCA").
 The EDNY and NDCA subpoenas requested information about (among other things) our interactions with foreign governments and/or foreign political parties, including the Chinese government, as well as about storage of and access to user data, including the use of servers based overseas.
-In addition, the EDNY subpoena requested information about the actions we took relating to the Tiananmen commemorations on Zoom.
+In addition, the EDNY subpoena requested information about the actions we took relating to the Tianamen commemorations on Zoom.
 The NDCA subpoena also requested documents and information about (among other things) contacts between our employees and representatives of the Chinese government, and any attempted or successful influence by any foreign government in our policies, procedures, practices, and actions as they relate to users in the United States.
 We are fully cooperating with these investigations and have been conducting our own thorough internal investigation.
 These investigations are ongoing, and we do not know when they will be completed, which facts we will ultimately discover as a result of the investigations, or what actions the government may or may not take.
-We cannot predict the outcome of these investigations, and a negative outcome in any or all of these matters could cause us to incur substantial fines, penalties, or other financial exposure, as well as material reputational harm, a loss of customer and user confidence and business, additional expenses, and other harm to our business.
+We cannot predict the outcome of these investigations, and a negative outcome in any or all of these matters could cause us to incur substantial fines, penalties, or other financial exposure, as well as material repu